You are here

 Reduction in uncovered mental health care among those states are:

-The state prevalence of children lacking mental health coverage ranges from 2.0% in Massachusetts to 16.0% in Oklahoma.
+The state prevalence of children lacking mental health coverage ranges from 2.4% in Massachusetts to 18.4% in Mississippi.

 Students Identified with Emotional Disturbance for an Individualized Education Program

-The term “Emotional Disturbance” is used to define youth with a mental illness for purposes of an IEP.
-Often times youth with emotional or mental health problems are identified as having other issues rather than an emotional or mental health problem.
-In such cases, it is unclear whether their mental health problems are taken into consideration in planning for appropriate educational modifications and accommodations in their IEP.
+For purposes of an IEP, the term “Emotional Disturbance” is used to define youth with a mental illness that is affecting their ability to succeed in school.
+Often youth with emotional or mental health problems are identified as having behavioral issues rather than an emotional or mental health problem.

 The rate for this measure is shown as a rate per 1,000 students.